-Based upon equations (7)-(11), Table 6 decomposes the difference between measured aggregate productivity and true aggregate technology into various correction terms.
-In addition, focusing on the 1990s of our primary interest, Figure 5 shows the levels of (i) productivity, (ii) scale-corrected measure, (iii) utilization-corrected measure, (iv) reallocations-corrected measure, and (v) (all-corrected) true technology.
+Figure 5 Aggregate Productivity and Aggregate Technology in the 1990s of (1) productivity, (2) the scale-corrected measure, (3) the utilization-corrected measure, (4) the reallocations-corrected measure, and (5) (all-corrected) true technology.
 (The levels of all five series are normalized to equal one in 1990, with the estimated growth rates cumulated thereafter.
-Thus, for example, the difference between productivity and utilization-corrected measure in this figure represents the cumulative effects of the utilization correction.)
+Thus, for example, the difference between productivity and the utilization-corrected measure in this figure represents the cumulative effects of the utilization correction.)
 Several interesting results emerge.

 First, cyclical utilization of capital and labor has played the most prominent role in lowering measured productivity growth relative to true technology growth in the 1990s.
 Utilization correction has caused the Solow residual to understate technological change by an average annual rate of 1.0 percent over 1990-98, as shown in Table 6.
 A glance at Figure 5 also reveals that utilization correction accounts for most of the differences between productivity and technology in the first half of the 1990s.
 To see the cyclical properties of utilization, Figure 6 shows our estimated utilization series, plotted against real value-added growth.
-Not surprisingly, utilization is highly procyclical: The correlation of utilization with real value-added is strongly positive at 0.69.
-We thus confirm that "true" inputs are more cyclical than measured inputs, so that measured productivity is spuriously procyclical.
-In this light, the enormous gaps between measured productivity and true technology - especially in the first half of the 1990s - can be interpreted as reflecting the unprecedented severity of the contemporaneous recession: Since the 1991-93 recession subsequent to the collapse of the "asset price bubble" (this recession is called the "first Heisei recession") was so deep, the cyclical measurement error of input quantities in this period was significantly larger than in typical business cycles.
+Not surprisingly, utilization is highly procyclical: the correlation of utilization with real value added is strongly positive at 0.69.
+We thus confirm that "true" inputs are more cyclical than measured inputs, so that measured productivity and true technology-especially in the first half of the 1990s-can be interpreted as reflecting the unprecedented severity of the contemporaneous recession: since the 1991-93 recession following the collapse of the "asset price bubble" (this recession is called the "first Heisei recession") was so deep, the cyclical measurement error of input quantities in this period was significantly larger than in typical business cycles.